 In this part you will use the device called "polariseur photo".
-It will replace the previous setup producing the polarization state.

 Analyze the polarization state exiting the device, depending on the incident polarization state, and for both directions of propagation of light through the device.

-Q15 Guess what this "polariseur photo" is made of, from your observations.
+Q12 Guess what this "polariseur photo" is made of, from your observations.